 Of course, location is not all that La Grange has to offer.
-The community also has notable historic homes, top-rated schools, a charming downtown and a historic district designated by the National Trust for Historic Places.
+The community also has a charming downtown and a historic district designated by the National Register of Historic Places.

-La Grange has a variety of single-family homes in a range of styles and prices.
-Many homes are architecturally significant and have been carefully restored to preserve their original charm, including Victorian, Queen Anne and Prairie School style homes.
+La Grange offers a variety of single-family homes in a range of styles and prices.
+Many homes are architecturally significant and have been carefully restored to preserve their original charm such as Victorian, Queen Anne, and Prairie School-style homes.
 The village has a few homes designed by Frank Lloyd Wright, including a “bootleg” house that Wright designed on the side while working for architect Louis Sullivan.

 at Congress Park Metra, LaGrange Road Metra, Stone Ave Metra

 La Grange Sd 105 South